 This long beach, however, is not very deep, especially in the central part of the city: the rows of sunbeds in the bathing establishments are rather limited especially when the sea is rough.

-The beach here is perfect for families and for inexperienced swimmers because the seabed slopes gently and it is possible to walk several tens of meters before no longer touching with your feet.
+The Beach here is perfect for families and inexperienced swimmers because the seabed slopes gently and it is possible to walk several dozen meters before your feet no longer touch.
+The slope of the seabed up to 200 meters from the beach averages is 3.3 percent: in practice, to reach a depth of 1 meter you have to move 33 meters away from the shore.

 Where to sleep in Alassio

 Alassio, with its golden beaches and crystal clear waters, offers a wide range of accommodation options for every type of visitor.

 For the most authentic experience of the Ligurian Riviera, you can choose to stay in one of the city’s many historic hotels, characterized by elegant, refined architectural style and warm Italian hospitality.